This article presents some of the most popular alternatives to Amazon for online shoppers.

 Its dedication to customer service all around.
 Not only do they strive to provide excellent customer service for shoppers but also for vendors.

-To this end, they’ve developed a user-friendly platform that automates a lot of time-consuming vendor tasks so that even mom-and-pop sellers can bring great products to market at scale without being bogged down in technology.
+To this end, they’ve developed a user-friendly platform that automates a lot of time-consuming vendor tasks.
+Mom-and-pop sellers can bring great products to market at scale without being bogged down in technology.

 eBay was founded by Pierre Omidyar in 1995 by pioneering the auction-based marketplace for second-hand products (remember the Beanie Baby craze in the late 90s?
 It was fueled by eBay!)

-Over the years, eBay expanded into a truly multinational marketplace of online stores offering brand new as well as second-hand items, facilitating consumer-consumer and business-consumer transactions.
+Over the years, eBay expanded into a truly multinational marketplace of online stores offering brand new as well as second-hand items.

 Due to its massive international adoption by consumers and vendors alike, eBay has one of the largest catalogs of products available, although most are pre-owned.